Endava Earnings Call Transcripts

 -

-Revenue declined 8.6% year-over-year due to an unexpected client credit and slower pipeline conversion, but large new AI-driven deals and a rapid shift to AI-native delivery are expected to drive a second-half recovery.
-Guidance for FY26 reflects lower pipeline conversion assumptions and ongoing investment in AI talent and technology.
+Revenue declined 8.6% year-over-year due to an unexpected client credit and lower pipeline conversion, but large new AI-driven deals and partnerships are expected to drive a gradual recovery in the second half.
+Over 70% of services are now AI-related, with significant investments in talent and technology.

 Fiscal Year 2025